enonic/old-xp-doc/doc/developer/search/overview.rst

 A filter also applies constraints.
 The difference between a filter-constraint and a query-constraint, is that the hits matching the filter are not scored.
-Scoring hits is a costly operation, and makes no sense for typical filter constraints like "price > 10", so its a good way of optimizing searches by appending non-fulltext operations to the filter-constraint instead of the query-constraint.
+Scoring hits is a costly operation, and makes no sense for typical filter constraints like "price > 10", so it's a good way of optimizing searches by appending non-fulltext operations to the filter-constraint instead of the query-constraint.

 There are also two different kinds of filters.
 A *query-filter* is a part of the query-constraint,